 - All Essex County Youth and Adults can enter projects from Kindergarten age to adulthood.
-Youth and adults will be judged separately. - ♦ Individuals can enter up to 3 projects per class and there is no maximum for entries per division. - ♦ Projects must be produced by the person entering. - ❖ 4-H JUDGING uses the Danish system in which each item is evaluated against a standard.
+Youth and adults will be judged separately. - ♦ Individuals can enter up to 3 projects per class and there is no maximum for entries per division. - ♦ Projects must be produced by the person entering. - 4-H JUDGING uses the Danish system in which each item is evaluated against a standard.
 Therefore, many exhibits will receive Excellent, Very Good, or Good ratings.
 If there are three or more entries, one exhibit in each Division or Class may receive a rosette.
-All Best in Class and Division projects will be awarded prizes. - ❖ Project Drop-off We will collect submissions for projects to be showcased at Garibaldi Hall, 621 Eagle Rock Ave, Roseland on Saturday, October 5th between 1:00pm and 6:00pm. - ♦ Project Showcase is October 6th from 11am-3pm. - Fall Project Divisions include: Fruits & Vegetables, Outdoor/Indoor Gardening, Miscellaneous, and Food & Nutrition. - Please RSVP here if you plan to submit a project, with a general list of project entrees. (not mandatory) https://rutgers.ca1.qualtrics.com/jfe/form/SV\56nnijehzcRX78i - Contact here with any questions- essex4h@njaes.rutgers.edu
+All Best in Class and Division projects will be awarded prizes. - Project Drop-off We will collect submissions for projects to be showcased Saturday September 20th between 11:00am and 2:00pm at 621A Eagle Rock Ave, Roseland. - ♦ Project Showcase is Sunday, September 21st from 11am-3pm with a rain date of Sunday, September 28th. - Fall Project Divisions includes: Fruits & Vegetables, Outdoor/Indoor Gardening, Miscellaneous, and Food & Nutrition. - This year we are hosting ribbon buy back!
+From 2:00pm-3:00pm on September 21st, participants can give back their ribbons for \$1 per ribbon.
+All ribbons qualify. - → Please RSVP here if you plan to submit a project, with a general list of project entrees. (not mandatory) https://rutgers.ca1.qualtrics.com/jfe/form/SV_56nnijehzcRX7